 Skip the stores and learn to make vegan honey at home!
 Here are two recipes to get you started:

-BONUS Vegan Date Paste Recipe
+BONUS!
+Vegan Date Paste Recipe

-Date paste could almost be the ultimate all natural sweetener that goes perfect in almost every recipe.
+Date paste could almost be the ultimate all-natural sweetener that goes perfect in almost every recipe.
 It’s smooth and silky and just a bit like caramel.
 You might think it’s a strange replacement for honey, but it works just as well as honey in any baked good you can dream up.
 So, goodbye refined sugar and hello healthy one-ingredient easy to make date paste!

-- 1 cup pitted medjool dates
+- 1 cup pitted Medjool or sweet pitted dates

 - 2/3 cup hot water

-- Place medjool dates into a bowl.
+- Place dates into a bowl.

-- Pour hot water directly over top until all the dates are fully covered.
+- Pour hot water directly over the top until all the dates are fully covered.
 Let soak for one hour or until soft.

-What is your favorite vegan honey alternative?
+Let’s talk.
+What’s your favorite vegan honey alternative?
 Let me know in the comments!